Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/submission_copy.md

 ![image](https://user-images.githubusercontent.com/111655952/236695597-03773c7b-0eea-4843-bcee-43f5f533557d.png)  ![image](https://user-images.githubusercontent.com/111655952/236695602-f032bf09-822b-472e-93a4-36c4b34efccc.png)  ![image](https://user-images.githubusercontent.com/111655952/236695608-c02c95ef-8fc9-40a5-81c3-1751eccc87ba.png)

+### Select Modeling Techniques

+Since the goal of this project is to perform classification of research papers into categories, we would want to perform multi-class classification.
+Multiple approaches will be tried to get the optimal model.
+While selecting the modeling techniques, we want to have an exhaustive set of models with different capabilities.
+We will choose to build the following classifier models:

+* Logistic Regression:
+A linear model.
+This would help us capture the patterns in the data if it is linearly dependent on the output class.
+This model has assumptions of linearity of log-odds and no multicollinearity.

+* Decision Tree:
+Would be able to capture the nuances and non-linear nature of the dataset.
+This is a robust model that has fewer assumptions.

+* Random Forest:
+A cluster of decision trees.
+Typically works better than a single decision tree.
+This also has fewer assumptions on the training data.

+* Support Vector Machine:
+Transforms the data into higher dimension to easily separate them out.
+The underlying assumption is that the support vectors, or the points that are used to demarcate the boundary, are separable in higher dimensions.

+* We were also aligned to using Naïve Bayes Models, since they work the well with text dataset.
+But since this dataset has been transformed by using Singular Value Decomposition (SVD), we would not be able to use Naïve Bayes Model.

+The abstract column containing text was used for the overall modelling process.
+This abstract column was fed into a TF-IDF vectorizer.
+TF-IDF, short for term frequency-inverse document frequency, is a widely used statistical measure that assesses the relevance of a word to a document within a collection of documents.
+It works by calculating two metrics for each word in a document: the term frequency, which is the number of times a word appears in the document, and the inverse document frequency, which measures how often the word appears across all documents in the collection.

+We used TF-IDF  to select the most important terms to include in the models, thus improving its accuracy and performance.
+This has been further explained in the modelling stage below.
+Code :
+* Code Snippet*
+#Building the TF-IDF Matrix

+features = out['Abstract_v2']
+vectorizer = TfidfVectorizer(max_features=2500, min_df=10, max_df=0.8)
+processed_features = vectorizer.fit_transform(features).toarray()

+To present an idea, this is a snapshot of the term-by-document matrix :

+Our TF-IDF method gives more weightage to the words appearing less frequently in the term document matrix (Inverse document frequency) and thus selects those terms that are not ubiquitous or commonplace.
+Thus we ensure proper generalization of our models.
+Now, coming to the models we talked about above, they would get us the best of all worlds: linearity and non-linearity.
+They are also easy to model, and easier to interpret, allowing for better generalization and explainability from a business standpoint.

 ### Build the Models
 The text dataset was first processed with 2 types of feature engineering techniques:
 * One hot encoding or Bag of Words